joerx/expensely/docs/developer-diary.md

 - Vagrant box based on Debian 8 (Jessie)
 - Mocha tests
 - Knex.js as query builder (also allows migrations)
+- Nothing special done it before
+- No big deal with PostGres, seems to be faster in tests

 ## 8. Frontend + Backend